marijnh/Eloquent-JavaScript/04_data.md

 // → peanuts:        0.5902679812
 ```

-A-ha!
+Aha!
 There are two factors with a ((correlation)) that's clearly stronger
 than the others.
 Eating ((peanuts)) has a strong positive effect on
 the chance of turning into a squirrel, whereas brushing his teeth has
 a significant negative effect.